dmitrymyl/ortho2align/README.md

                         6).
   -observations [int]   number of scores to retain for each query gene
                         (default: 1000).
+  -min_ratio [float]    minimal ratio of gene overlapping liftover chain to
+                        consider it for liftover (default: 0.05).

 Output:
   -outdir [str]         Output directory name for background files.